ZeTornio/Risiko/README.md

-# Risiko
+# Probabilities in Risiko
-Computing probabilities in Risiko
+Ever wondered which are the probabilities in Risiko?
+Here you can find the answer!
+# Standard Risiko